 You can try most common IP address manually before going and finding out the gateway IP addresses as described in step 2.
 Most of the routers have the gateway IP addresses like 192.168.1.1 or 192.168.0.1, and you can try any one of these before going to Wi-Fi details page.

-Even though we demonstrated this workaround with iPhone, the same solution is applicable for the Android phone.
+Even though we demonstrated this workaround with iPhone, the same solution is applicable to the Android phone.
 This solution will work any public Wi-Fi that reluctant to load the authentication or login page on your smartphone.